brianprost/HyperBook/plan/final_report.md

 During Phase 1, it was necessary to adjust some aspects of the project as there were limitations in the original design.
 Given the fact that the HyperLoop train system has not been physically developed yet, some creative license was taken while making decisions about how schedules would work and what the user experience would be like.
 These decisions helped ensure the first development build was in line with the intent of the original design.

-As the project has progressed, several changes were made to the design plan.
+As the project progressed, several changes were made to the design plan.
 In particular, the database schema was modified regarding how the application routes users between cities.
 For the test plan, an in-depth breakdown of tests to be performed was defined with individual tasks to be validated on the application once each component has been built out.
 One other modification is to the database software listed in the project plan from MariaDB/MySQL to Azure SQL Server.

 ### Phase 2 Report